microsoft/vscode-docs/docs/languages/typescript.md

 ### Step 4: Reviewing Build Issues
 Unfortunately, most builds don't go that smoothly and the result is often some additional information.
-For instance, if there was a simple error in our TypeScript file we may get the following output form `tsc`:
+For instance, if there was a simple error in our TypeScript file we may get the following output from `tsc`:

     HelloWorld.ts(3,17): error TS2339: Property 'logg' does not exist on type 'Console'.